robbartlett/LetterSpectrum/README.md

 A simple exercise of Python, Flask, SQLite, and React

-This is a project for learning and experimentation
+This is a project for learning and experimentation.
+When I started this, I had no exposure to React, and only brief exposure to Python and Flask.
+This was a fun project to play with different technologies.

 Original Concept:
 Develop a web application which contains a page that allows the user to enter a string of characters.